-Additionally, the Assembly through the intervention of the Ministry of Finance has been able to access US\$15 million or TT\$108 million through the Andean Development Bank (CAF) for coastal infrastructure.
-It is envisioned that this financial flexibility would provide the required fillip for the mobilization of financial resources to advance Tobago's developmental momentum.
+Additionally, the Assembly through the intervention of the Ministry of Finance has been able to access US\$15 million or TT\$108 million through the Development Bank of Latin America (CAF) for coastal infrastructure.
+It is envisioned that this financial flexibility would provide the required fillip for the mobilisation of financial resources to advance Tobago's developmental momentum.

-Madam Speaker, beyond the direct Allocation to the THA, another \$788 million is allocated to be spent in Tobago by various government Ministries and Statutory Authorities in keeping with their legal obligations under the Sixth Schedule of the THA Act 40 of 1996.
+Madam Speaker, beyond the direct allocation to the THA, another \$788 million is allocated to be spent in Tobago by various government Ministries and Statutory Authorities in keeping with their legal obligations under the Sixth Schedule of the THA Act 40 of 1996.